One of the most accomplished all-round pickups on sale

 A mechanical centre differential lock is also available should your needs require one.
 An electronic limited slip differential is standard at the rear.

-We’ve tested the Navara in locations as exotic as the Sahara Desert, and can confirm it copes very well with off-road challenges.
+We’ve tested the Navara in locations as exotic as the Sahara Desert (see below), and can confirm it copes very well with off-road challenges.

 The Nissan Navara has one of the more car-like cabs in the current pickup truck sector, with design themes familiar from the firm’s passenger SUV range.